 If you haven’t upgraded to the iPad Pro, then what are you doing?
 For any professional use, it’s the only option.
 It boasts to replace laptops and PC’s with its functionality, so you should have a functioning keyboard to go with it.

-The wireless keyboard for iPad Pro has arguably one of the most fascinating functions of any wireless keyboard optimized for mobile devices—Smart Connector: a two-way exchange of power and data.
+The best wireless keyboard for iPad Pro has arguably one of the fascinating functions of any wireless keyboard optimized for mobile devices—Smart Connector: a two-way exchange of power and data.
 Long gone are the days of pairing Bluetooth with Apple products.
 You can type at full speed, unlike with many tablet-style keyboards which cram the keys in.
 The iPad Pro keyboard has framed keys, so your fingers won’t be tripping over one another.